 These succulents are perennial groundcovers with daisy-like flowers.
-They are not called an Ice Plants because they are cold hardy, but rather because the flowers and leaves seem to shimmer as though covered in frost or ice crystals.
-The plants grow to be about 3 to 6 inches (7.5 to 15 cm) tall and 2 to 4 feet (5 to 10 cm) wide.
+They are not called Ice Plants because they are cold-hardy but because the flowers and leaves seem to shimmer as though covered in frost or ice crystals.
+The plants grow about 3 to 6 inches (7.5 to 15 cm) tall and 2 to 4 feet (5 to 10 cm) wide.

-Delosperma plants grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
-Their foliage is mostly evergreen, and, because of this, they make a great year-round ground cover.
-While the plants are evergreen, they will often have some dieback of foliage in the winter.
+Delospermas grow in USDA Plant Hardiness Zones 5-9 and bloom for most of summer and fall.
+Their foliage is mostly evergreen, and because of this, they make a great year-round ground cover.
+However, while the plants are evergreen, they will often have some dieback of foliage in the winter.

 These plants prefer full sun but can tolerate some light shade in the garden.
 Because Delospermas are succulents, they do not tolerate wet soil, though they do well in poor soils.
-Wet soil, especially during the winter months, is likely to kill the plants.
-In areas where the soil stays consistently dry, these plants can become invasive, so it is best to consider this when planting them.
+Wet soil, especially in winter, is likely to kill the plants.
+However, these plants can become invasive in areas where the soil stays consistently dry, so it is best to consider this when planting them.

 Once they are established, Delospermas require little maintenance.
 As succulents, they need minimal watering and thrive in drought-like conditions.
 Also, these plants need little to no fertilizing.
 Simply plant your Delosperma and watch it grow!